ellipt01/joint/README.md

 ## 2. compilaton
 To compile this program, edit "make.config" and run make.

 make.config specifies some compilation options.
 You will need to edit and modify this file according to the C and C++ compiler you are using.
-In particular, you will need to modify BLAS_LIB and BLAS_CFLAGS flags, which specify the BLAS library and its compiler options, and you will need to change them according to the BLAS library you are using.
+In particular, you will need to modify the BLAS_LIB and BLAS_CFLAGS flags, which specify the BLAS library and its compiler options according to the BLAS library you are using.
-The sample make.config included in this repository assumes the use of Intel OneApi 2024 (icx and icpx compilers abd BLAS of MKL).
+The sample make.config included in this repository assumes the use of Intel OneApi 2024 (icx and icpx compilers and BLAS from MKL).

 ## 3. usage of jinv
-After running make, make install creates the core inversion program jinv, the $L_2$-group lasso regularized joint inversion program, in the ./bin directory.
+After running make, make install creates the core inversion program jinv, the $L_2$ norm and group lasso regularized joint inversion program, in the ./bin directory.
     USAGE: jinv
            -f <magnetic anomaly filename>
            -g <gravitic anomaly filename>